adriens/katacoda-scenarios/psql-trick/purge-partitions/step7.md

 # Delete operations and bloat

-Now, let's perform some dummy purge action: let's remove October rows with a "dumb" delete
+Now, let's perform some dummy purge action.

+Let's remove October rows with a "dumb" delete

 Do the delete the DUMB way (be patient of course), less than 7 seconds on my laptop.